 The original Mercedes-Benz Ponton 14 mm hex (Allen) wrench (120 581 06 65) is used for the following drain plugs:

-Note that some automotive supply stores sell generic ("L" shaped) 14 mm hex (Allen) wrenches.
+Note some automotive supply stores sell generic ("L" shaped) 14 mm hex (Allen) wrenches.
 The profile of these "L" shaped wrenches may not work on the Ponton differential and transmission filler plugs because there is not enough space to get the wrench into position.
 In that case, either the original Mercedes-Benz tool, or the modern combination wrenches (detailed below) will be needed.

 Modern Equivalent Oil Service / Combination Wrenches

-The Hazet tool company also sells a version of this tool under the part number HZ 2760.
-As of January 2006, the price for the Hazet tool is about $57.00.
+The Hazet tool company also made a version of this tool under the part number 2760.

 Stahlwille 3677 combination 14 mm male hex / 17 mm female box wrench